atomistic-machine-learning/schnetpack/README.md

 ```
 schnetpack/interfaces/lammps
 ```
-and a detailed installation guide is linked in the HowTo-section of the Documentation.
+and a detailed installation guide is linked in the HowTo-section of our documentation.

 ## Documentation